Ayanleaideed/fine-tuning-llama-3/Useful-Commands.md

     man qsub
     ```
     Displays the manual page for the qsub command, detailing its options.
+20. **check the system’s resource usage with the following command:**
+    ```bash
+    pbsnodes -a | grep -E "state|gpus"
+    ```
+   Check resource availability: Run the following command to check resource availability:

 ```

 ### Usage Instructions
 - Replace `your_username`, `job_id`, `queue_name`, and `script.pbs` with the relevant values as needed.